rajveerb/lotus/README.md

 `RandomResizedCrop.csv` contains the C/C++ functions mapped to `RandomResizedCrop` operation.

-*Note*: For completeness, checkout our paper to navigate how to correctly use **P3Map** methodology.
+*Note*: For completeness, checkout our paper to navigate how to correctly use **LotusMap** methodology.

 ## Concrete examples

-### Example for P3Torch
+### Example for LotusTrace

-An example of how to enable **P3Torch** facilitated logging for an image classification task has been described in `code/image_classification/code/pytorch_main.py`, we add the snippet below for the same:
+An example of how to enable **LotusTrace** facilitated logging for an image classification task has been described in `code/image_classification/code/pytorch_main.py`, we add the snippet below for the same:

 ```python
 normalize = transforms.Normalize(